panpf/sketch/docs/wiki/http.md

     each platform.
 If you need to use other engines, please use their core versions, such as `sketch-http-ktor2-core` and ` sketch-http-ktor3-core`, and then configure the dependencies of the engine you need
+> * ktor2 does not support the wasmJs platform.
+If you must support the wasmJs platform, please use
+    ktor3
 > * The above components all support automatic registration.
 You only need to import them without
     additional configuration.
 If you need to register manually, please read the
     documentation: [《Register component》](register_component.md)